RosettaCommons/RFdiffusion/README.md

 ./scripts/run_inference.py 'contigmap.contigs=[B1-100/0 100-100]' inference.output_prefix=test_outputs/binder_test inference.num_designs=10
 ```

-This will generate 100 residue long binders to residues 1-100 of chain B. You can find another example of
+This will generate 100 residue long binders to residues 1-100 of chain B.

 However, this probably isn't the best way of making binders.
 Because diffusion is somewhat computationally-intensive, we need to try and make it as fast as possible.
 Providing the whole of your target, uncropped, is going to make diffusion very slow if your target is big (and most targets-of-interest, such as cell-surface receptors tend to be *very* big).
 One tried-and-true method to speed up binder design is to crop the target protein around the desired interface location.
 BUT!
 This creates a problem: if you crop your target and potentially expose hydrophobic core residues which were buried before the crop, how can you guarantee the binder will go to the intended interface site on the surface of the target, and not target the tantalizing hydrophobic patch you have just artificially created?